Kwiziq community member

 Are all of these variations correct?

-This relates to:Conjugate all -er verbs in Le Passé simple (including aller) -
+This question relates to:French lesson "Conjugate all -er verbs in Le Passé simple (including aller)"

 Login to submit your answer